4tomicpotato/zoom-meeting-auto-join-scheduler/README.md

 Precautions:
   1. If UAC is enabled in your PC, make sure it isn't blocking the script.
   2. Make sure you're connected to the Internet when the meeting is scheduled to run.
-  3. Do not move the script directory after you've scheduled a meeting, then the previously scheduled meeting won't run.
+  3. Do not move the script directory after you've scheduled a meeting, then the previously scheduled meeting(s) won't run.